jsacco1/guideseq/README.md

 ### `align` Sites to Genome<a name="align"></a>

 - **Functionality**: Given the consolidated forward and reverse reads, execute a paired-end mapping of the sequences to the reference genome using the `bwa` package.
 Outputs an alignment `.sam` file to the `outfolder`.
+Note: this step can take from about 15 to 45 minutes to complete; do not abort/interrupt process prematurely.
 - **Required Parameters**:
 	- `--bwa`: Path to the `bwa` executable
 	- `--genome`: Path to the reference genome FASTA file